Segment Any Text: A Universal Approach for Robust, Efficient and Adaptable Sentence Segmentation: Acknowledgments

 \section{Acknowledgments}

-This research was funded in whole or in part by the Austrian Science Fund (FWF): P36413, P33526, and DFH-23, and by the State of Upper Austria and the Federal Ministry of Education, Science, and Research, through grants LIT-2021-YOU-215.
+This research was funded in whole or in part by the Austrian Science Fund (FWF): \url{https://doi.org/10.55776/P33526}, \url{https://doi.org/10.55776/DFH23}, \url{https://doi.org/10.55776/COE12}, \url{https://doi.org/10.55776/P36413}.
 In addition, Ivan Vuli\'{c} and Benjamin Minixhofer have been supported through the Royal Society University Research Fellowship \textit{‘Inclusive and Sustainable Language Technology for a Truly Multilingual World’} (no 221137) awarded to Ivan Vuli\'{c}.
 This research has also been supported with Cloud TPUs from Google's TPU Research Cloud (TRC).
 This work was also supported by compute credits from a Cohere For AI Research Grant, these grants are designed to support academic partners conducting research with the goal of releasing scientific artifacts and data for good projects.
 We also thank Simone Teufel for fruitful discussions.